When Should You Bring Your Succulents Inside?

 Succulents prefer a temperature range of 50 to 80 degrees Fahrenheit.
 However, some succulents can withstand temperatures as low as 40°F or as high as 90°F.

-It is important to bring your succulents inside when temperatures drop or when the weather becomes very warm.
+Bringing your succulents inside when temperatures drop, or the weather becomes very warm is important.

 Low temperatures can damage succulents.
 When temperatures drop below freezing, your succulent will likely die.